marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 fixed
 - heavy flicker and screen distortion
 - closing the lid causes the system to infinitely resume and suspend (suspend loop)
+  - suspend to ram and disk (hibernation) is reliable

 not fixed:
 - touchpad jitter / jumpy cursor in the center of the touchpad (newest libinput and kernel haven't resolved this issue)